Googlebot Extracting Table Data

-Instead of looking for lists, what if Google focused upon taking information from tables that contain meaningful data (as opposed to tables that might be used on a web page to control the formatting of part or all of a page)?
+Instead of looking for lists, what if Google focused upon extracting table data that contains meaningful data (as opposed to tables that might be used on a web page to control the formatting of part or all of a page)?

 Why just look at tables of data?
 The answer to that has something to do with the structure of data in tables.

-Because a table is structured like the one below, with labels for each column, a search engine might be able to extract that information with the associated labels, and store it in a database where it could be accessed by searchers later.
+Because a table is structured like the one below, with labels for each column, a search engine may engage in extracting table data with the associated labels and storing it in a database where it could be accessed by searchers later.

 Structured and Unstructured Data